By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Cardiff airport accident claims.

 Have you been made ill or been injured in an accident at Cardiff Airport that was not your fault?
 If it can be proven that a third party who owed you a duty of care is responsible for the accident causing your suffering it may be possible for you to make a claim to compensate you for the hardship you have suffered.
 This guide has been put together for those who are seeking further information on making a claim for a Cardiff Airport accident that was caused due to third party negligence.

 Throughout this guide to Cardiff airport accident claims, you will find useful information on how the claims process works, what you might be able to claim for, as well as examples of what an accident can consist of.
 Contrary to popular assumption, airport crashes are not the only type of accident that could potentially occur in an airport, and we hope to highlight the different types below.

-Read on for more information on how to make a claim.
+Read on for more information on how to make a no win no fee claim.
 If you have been injured at Cardiff Airport and are looking for more advice on personal injury claims, then you should reach out to us today.
 You can get in touch with our friendly advisors on 0800 073 8801 for free, no-obligation legal advice.
 Alternatively, you could have us call you back by filling out our online contact form and choosing a time that suits you best.

 Select A Section

 - A Guide To Claims For Accidents At Cardiff Airport